-The COVID-19 has increased demand for disposable gloves across the globe.
+The COVID-19 has increased demand for nitrile exam gloves across the globe.
 With many industries adopting disposable gloves for their workers, it is important to understand the differences in disposable gloves types.
 All disposable gloves have their pros and cons and it is important in making a decision behind a glove type.

 What Are Nitrile Gloves?